hqng/hqng.github.io/_posts/2019-09-20-OTandInference-p4.md

 </div>
 <br>

 A tricky situation is that only samples of distribution are observed.
 In such case, we can estimate and transform their empirical distributions.
-Suppose $x_m \sim p_X, \: m=1,\dots,M$, empirical distribution and its projection are:
+Suppose $ \small x_m \sim p_X, \: m=1,\dots,M$, empirical distribution and its projection are:
 <br>
 {% raw %}
 $$ \small